curtishiga/Springboard_Intro_to_DS/Logistic_Regression/README.md

-# Springboard-7.5---Logistic-Regression
+# Springboard 7.5

+## Logistic Regression

-This is in satisfaction of Springboard Exercise 7.5 on logistic regression
+This is in satisfaction of Springboard Exercise 7.5 on logistic regression.